Bogdan-id/bitrix-form/README.md

 To run this project clone this repo.
 Then run npm install, composer install.
 After installation in cmd write two command: php artisan serve npm run watch (run watch poll)

+## env
+  You also need to setup .env file